Our Services

 Helpful Resources

-Meniscus tears vary in severity and can be managed with a phased rehab approach that gradually reintroduces easy, low-elevation hiking once pain and swelling improve.
+Meniscus tears range in severity, but many respond well to a phased rehabilitation approach that gradually reintroduces easy, low-elevation hiking once pain and swelling subside.

 A meniscus tear—damage to the C-shaped cartilage in your knee—can put a wrench in your hiking plans.
 Between swelling, pain, and reduced mobility, the thought of tackling even an easy trail may seem daunting.
 Fortunately, emerging treatments like red light therapy (RLT) are gaining attention for their potential to speed up recovery.
 In this article, we'll explore how you can safely incorporate hiking into your meniscus tear rehab and whether red light therapy for meniscus tear and hiking makes sense.